 SJI has supported numerous grants to state courts and court-support organizations that have improved the administration of justice in the United States.
-These include projects that have enabled the state courts to: respond to the opioid crisis; address mental health issues; recover from the COVID-19 pandemic; improve services for military families; enhance court security; promote fiscally-sound and data-driven policies and practices on sentencing; and promote access to justice.
+These include projects that have enabled the state courts to: respond to the opioid crisis; address mental health issues; improve services for America's military families; enhance courthouse security; and promote fiscallysound and data-driven policies and practices on sentencing.
 SJI has also supported many worthwhile projects that have improved state court performance, accountability, and the use of innovative technology to transform the business of courts.

-SJI's federal mission to support the state courts is critical to the successful implementation of federal policies and programs, especially in the areas of social services programs and automated justice information systems development.
+SJI's federal mission to support the state courts is critical to the successful implementation of federal policies and programs, especially in the areas of child welfare and automated justice information systems development.
 In almost 300 provisions of federal law, there are obligations, affirmative and negative, on state courts.
 This is in addition to federal policy through regulations, policy statements, and other pronouncements.
 For example, state courts are involved in federal issues such as child welfare, civil protection orders, crime control, national security, consumer protection, and land and water management.
 SJI grants enable the state courts to better meet these federal obligations.

-SJI has experienced an increase in requests for assistance to help the state courts become more administratively effective so that they can address these challenging issues.
+SJI has experienced an increase in requests for assistance to help the state courts become more effective and efficient so that they can address these challenging issues.
 SJI support provides the state courts with significant opportunities to reorganize, innovate, and improve service delivery to the public.